 Your stomach.
 You can’t live without it, but why does it cause you so much trouble?
 Readers who wanted to know made this the top story of 2008.

 Here are the other topics included among the 10 most viewed digestive stories on WebMD for 2008.

 Yogurt Maker Sued Over Health Claims

 You may not know if it happens.
 Doctors call this type of bleeding “occult” or “hidden.”
 Fortunately, simple tests can check for hidden blood in the stool.

 The reasons vary, depending on where the bleeding is happening.

 If it’s in your esophagus (the tube that connects your mouth to your stomach) causes can include:

 Esophagitis and gastroesophageal reflux.
-Stomach acid that refluxes (returns) back into the esophagus from the stomach can cause an irritation and inflammation of the esophagus (esophagitis) that may lead to bleeding.
+Stomach acid that returns, or "refluxes," back into the esophagus from the stomach can cause irritation and inflammation of the esophagus (esophagitis) that may lead to bleeding.